GETTING HERE

 3.5 miles- 1,700 Vertical feet

-This is the most straightforward route to access the hut.
-The winter trailhead/parking for the OPUS is the summer turnout at the beginning of the Ophir pass road, 5 miles north of Silverton on Hwy 550.
-Please be sure not to block the access road to the electrical power station.
-Follow the Ophir pass road (not plowed), to the north, downhill cross Mineral Creek on the bridge and swing back south climbing on the road.
+Put on your skis and follow the Ophir pass road (not plowed), to the north, downhill across Mineral Creek on the bridge and swing back south climbing on the road.
 There is often a skin track heading straight down towards the creek and power station, do not take this.

 Climbing along the north side of the creek, the road crosses the run out of two large slide paths, then the ruby creek ravine.
 Beyond the ravine the trees begin to open up and eventually you come to a large treeless area.
 This is the run out of several large south facing avalanche paths off the eastern shoulder of Lookout Peak above you to the north.